web-auth/webauthn-framework/doc/webauthn/PublicKeyCredentialCreation.md

 The `Webauthn\AuthenticatorSelectionCriteria` object is intended to select the appropriate authenticators to participate in the creation operation.

-* Attachment: indicates if the device should be attached on the platform or not or if there is no requirement about it.
+* Attachment mode: indicates if the device should be attached on the platform or not or if there is no requirement about it (default: `null`).
 * Resident key: indicates if a resident key mandatory or not (default `false`).
 * User presence: requirements regarding the user verification.
-Eligible authenticators are filtered and only capable of satisfying this requirement will interact with the user.
+Eligible authenticators are filtered and only capable of satisfying this requirement will interact with the user (default: `'preferred'`).

 ```php
 <?php